ThomasKaiser/sbc-bench/results/ARMv8-Crypto-Extensions.md

 Encryption/decryption performance with real-world tasks is an entirely different thing than looking at these results from a synthetic benchmark that runs completly inside the CPU cores/caches.
 Real performance with real use cases might look really different (e.g. full disk encryption or performance as a VPN gateway).

 The `openssl speed -elapsed -evp aes-256-cbc` test is still more of a check whether crypto acceleration is available than a benchmark for real-world crypto performance.
-But if and only if ARMv8 Crypto Extensions have been licensed by an ARM SoC vendor simple conclusions can be drawn since there exists a fixed correlation between core type, clockspeed and `aes-256-cbc` score.
+But if and only if ARM's Crypto Extensions have been licensed by an ARM SoC vendor simple conclusions can be drawn since there exists a fixed correlation between core type, clockspeed and `aes-256-cbc` score.
 So if we know that a new SoC features e.g. A55 cores, cheats with reported clockspeeds and we're not able to [measure clockspeeds](https://github.com/wtarreau/mhz) then we can use the openssl benchmark to guess real CPU clockspeeds.
-Vice versa should work too but it's better to [look up the CPU ID](https://github.com/ThomasKaiser/sbc-bench/blob/21d544d73c2055e42c71d980d78635766b005c73/sbc-bench.sh#L139-L282) instead.
+Vice versa should work too but it's better to [look up the CPU ID](https://github.com/ThomasKaiser/sbc-bench/blob/77abf716a9e1eca2a78b80341896a6b8027c3bd8/sbc-bench.sh#L452-L706) instead.

-All of this **only** applies to ARM SoCs with _ARMv8 Crypto Extensions_ licensed.
+All of this **only** applies to ARM SoCs with _ARM's Crypto Extensions_ licensed.
 Since otherwise scores thrown out by `openssl` depend heavily on compiler version/settings and even different code paths.
 Check out ODROID-C2 and RPi 4 'AES-256 (16 KB)' scores in [official results list](../Results.md): with C2 'modern OS' outperforms higher CPU clock and with RPi 4 comparing armhf userland (32-bit) and arm64 (64-bit) is even more telling since `openssl` reports less than 50% of 'AES performance' when running 64-bit compared to 32-bit since different code paths: generic C with 64-bit vs. optimized assembler routines with 32-bit.

 ### Numbers the aforementioned conclusions are based on